Camming and Gearing Functions

 Camming motion causes the position or velocity of a follower axis to move based on the position of the leader axis and the coordinates that you specify in a cam table.

-The CammingLoadTableFromArray() function lets you load a cam table, which consists of coordinates that specify the follower axis position for each leader axis position.
+The CammingLoadTableFromArray() function lets you load a cam table, which includes the coordinates that specify the follower axis position for each leader axis position.

-You can specify leader axis and follower axis positions with units that are user units or counts.
+You can specify leader axis and follower axis positions with user units or counts.
 The unit type that you use depends on the value of the $unitsMode argument that you specify to the CammingLoadTableFromArray() function.
+Set this argument with enum CammingUnits.

 Use the $interpolationMode argument of the CammingLoadTableFromArray() function to configure the type of interpolation that the controller uses when the position of the leader axis is different from one of the positions specified in the $leaderValues argument: